MichelleSambiase/redux-practice/README.md

 # Redux Practice
 I followed a tutorial in youtube for my redux practice.
+Its a small app when you can deposit money and withdraw money.

 # Getting Started with Create React App